 Visual and Geometric Perception Lab

 The Vision and Geometric Perception Laboratory (VGPL), of the School of Computer Science and Technology at Donghua University, was established in 2013 by Dr. Shen Cai.
-It focuses on theoretical and applied research in Computer Vision, Computer Graphics, and Artificial Intelligence, particularly in 3D tasks using geometric constraints and deep learning methods.
-Key research areas include camera calibration, pose estimation, image-based 3D reconstruction, robot navigation, feature extraction and matching, 3D object recognition, neural implicit reconstruction, and various 3D representations.
-The lab also collaborates with companies on industrial vision inspection, action recognition, object detection/segmentation, AR/VR, 3D registration, and robot grasping.
-Currently, there are 12 graduate students and 1 intern in the lab, with 16 students and 6 interns having graduated so far.
+It focuses on theoretical and applied research in Computer Vision, Computer Graphics, and Robotics, particularly in 3D or robot tasks using geometric constraints and deep learning methods.
+Key research areas include camera calibration, pose estimation, image-based 3D reconstruction, feature extraction and matching, 3D object recognition, neural implicit reconstruction, concise 3D representations, collision detection, robot navigation, and intelligent grasping.
+The lab also collaborates with companies on industrial vision inspection, action recognition, object detection/segmentation, AR/VR, 3D registration, and robot manipulations.
+Currently, there are 14 graduate students and 1 intern in the lab, with 21 students and 6 interns having graduated so far.

 Directions in the field of Computer Vision (CV)

-Image-based 3D Reconstruction aims to reconstruct scenes or objects from images or RGBD data.
+Image-based 3D Reconstruction Image-based 3D Reconstruction aims to reconstruct scenes or objects from images or RGB-D data.
 Its research includes feature extraction, pose estimation, 3D representation, and the joint optimization of external parameters and 3D points.
 Our lab has explored multiple directions such as depth camera based fusion reconstruction, multi-view stereo, and robot navigation.

 Directions in the field of Computer Graphics (CG)

-3D Representation is a key research topic in graphics.
+3D Representation 3D Representation is a key research topic in graphics.
 To meet the needs of different tasks, 3D representations often need to be switched or combined.
 Our lab focuses on using orthogonal distance fields and spherical primitives to accomplish various 3D representation tasks.
-These include fast and accurate neural implicit representation based on orthogonal distance fields, concise inner(spherical) outer-ball representation, concise spherical - node - graph representation, double - layer spherical - shell representation, and hierarchical shell representation.
+These include fast and accurate neural implicit representation based on orthogonal distance fields, concise inner(spherical) outer-ball representation, concise spherical-node-graph representation, double-layer spherical-shell representation, and hierarchical shell representation.
 We've published several academic papers in these areas.

-3D Object Recognition and Segmentation involve classifying and segmenting known 3D models.
-Our lab has published multiple papers on deep classification networks based on spherical projection, classification networks based on spatial key - sphere representation, classification networks based on spherical - node graphs, and part segmentation based on key spheres.
+3D Object Recognition and Segmentation 3D Object Recognition and Segmentation involve classifying and segmenting known 3D models.
+Our lab has published multiple papers on deep classification networks based on spherical projection, classification networks based on spatial key-sphere representation, classification networks based on spherical-node graphs, and part segmentation based on key spheres.

 0